Hazardville, Connecticut: Geography

 The Hazardville CDP includes, in addition to the original Hazardville village, newer suburban developments east of the Central New England Railroad line to the Somers town line.
-According to the United States Census Bureau, the CDP has a total area of 8.5 sqkm, all of which is land.
+According to the United States Census Bureau, the CDP has a total area of 8.5 sqkm, all land.

 One parcel of the Scantic River State Park is in the Powder Hollow portion of Hazardville.